milkschen/leviosam2/INSTALL.md

 - The end-to-end test can be run with `python leviosam-test.py`.
 This test includes running levioSAM on several test files in `testdata`.
 We also use `picard` to test if the lifted SAM files are valid.

 - The unit test can be run `cd build; ctest` if you use cmake to build levioSAM; or `make gtest; cd testdata; ../gtest` if you use make to build levioSAM2.

+## ARM64

+LevioSAM2 supports the arm64 architecture.
+Note that the distributed libraries of the dependencies (namely `htslib` and `sdsl-lite`) on Conda or other package managers might not support arm64.
+Thus, you might need to build the dependent libraries from source.
+Both `htslib` and `sdsl-lite` can be built under the arm64 architecture.

+Notes:

+1. `sdsl-lite==v2.1.1` also installs `gtest` and this can result in errors when building levioSAM2 due to duplicated declarations.
+A work-around is to remove the `gtest` headers installed along with `sdsl-lite`.

+2. There can be dynamic library linking errors when executing levioSAM2.
+This can be solved by `export DYLD_LIBRARY_PATH=/path/to/libsdsl/:/path/to/libhts/:$DYLD_LIBRARY_PATH`.